 Digital Resilience in Teaching, Learning, and Business

-Resources and support are available to help the university community prepare should it be required to move work and learning online.
-The following links provide more information on how existing online platforms and processes can be leveraged to make this shift happen as seamlessly as possible.
+Resources and support are available to help the university community continue work and learning online.
+The following links provide more information on how online platforms and processes can be leveraged to seamlessly shift operations online.
 This site will continue to be updated with additional information over time.

 Get support for how to build online-ready classrooms using digital platforms.